PeterOyelegbin/nba_data_lake/README.md

 # 30 Days DevOps Challenge - NBADataLake
 This repository contains the setup_nba_data_lake.py script, which automates the creation of a data lake for NBA analytics using AWS services.
 The script integrates Amazon S3, AWS Glue, and Amazon Athena, and sets up the infrastructure needed to store and query NBA-related data.
-- Amazon S3: For sending SMS and email notifications.
+- Amazon S3: For storing raw and processed NBA data.
-- AWS Glue: To process and handle API data and notifications.
+- AWS Glue: Process and handle data cataloging and transformation, making raw NBA data query-ready.
-- Amazon Athena: For scheduling automation tasks.
+- Amazon Athena: Enables seamless querying of data stored in S3 using standard SQL, eliminating the need for a dedicated database.
 - NBA APIs: For fetching live game scores.
 ![overview](images/overview.png)